National Geographic Resolution

 - ice class

-National Geographic Resolution Review
+National Geographic Resolution Ship – At a Glance

-National Geographic Resolution Design & Sustainability
+Why Sail Aboard National Geographic Resolution

 This hull design also allows for excellent forward and downward viewing from numerous observation decks, including observation wings that extend out from the ship’s sides.
 Her larger volume displacement in the front of the ship, upturned bow and slender hull design offer higher fuel efficiency, improved performance in waves, increased stability in rough waters, softer entry into waves, reduced acceleration levels, less spray, less slamming and bow impact, and lower vibration.
 Her zero-steam stabilizers increase stability while anchored/not moving, and her expanded fuel and water tanks allow for longer expeditions to explore farther.